shared vs managed wordpress hosting

 • Slow response time: Your website may load slowly due to slow server response time when compared to a managed WordPress host.

-• Downtime: You may face frequent downtimes with some shared hosting companies.
+• Downtime: You may face frequent downtimes with some shared hosting companies because you’re sharing a server with others.

 • Daily Backups: Your website files are always safe as managed hosts backup your site and database daily.
 They also allow you to restore your site if you want to.

-• Core Updates: They take care of the core WordPress updates and thus, helps you to secure your site.
+• Core Updates: The hosting provider takes care of the core WordPress updates and thus, helps you to secure your site.
 Some companies even go the extra mile by updating your themes and plugins automatically.

 • Support: Managed WordPress hosts offer premium support to their customers.
 Their staff is knowledgeable about WordPress and you can easily reach them in case of any problem.